-Central to our service is our commitment to maintain and strengthen the proud history of LGBTI community-based phone counselling.
-Although QLife is only five years old, QLife partners have been delivering phone counselling across Australia for many years.
-Anonymous peer counselling has, and always will be, an important contributor towards better mental health for LGBTI Australians.
+Central to our service is our commitment to maintain and strengthen the proud history of LGBTIQ+ community-based phone counselling.
+QLife partners have been delivering phone peer support across Australia for many years.
+Anonymous peer support has, and always will be, an important contributor towards better mental health for LGBTIQ+ Australians.

 DiVo is Queensland’s peer based, volunteer led community LGBTIQ+ counselling organisation.
 Created in 1984, DiVo has always focussed on the wellbeing of the diverse people that comprise our communities.
 Core to our work is QLife, a peer to peer telephone and webchat counselling service

 QLife would not exist without the support of our volunteer peer supporters.

 QLife is a national service with partner sites in Sydney, Melbourne, Perth, and Brisbane.
 Each partner site does their own volunteer recruitment and training.